The title of this blog is one of my personal mottoes because it applies to a lot of the most interesting questions:

 - Should tradition take precedence over change?

 - Is justice superior to mercy?

 - Is it better to have things or do things?

 - Should reason rule over emotion?

 Many of the posts here are prompted by a book I’ve read recently or been reminded of, most likely non-fiction—the history of science, ways the world is getting better, important ideas.
 It helps me organize my thoughts and let the lessons sink in.
 For me, posting things here is like exercise, which is to say I consider it good for me whether anyone else notices or not.

 A lot of the other content here—linked from the items in the header—has migrated over from my previous personal sites.
 I brought it along because there’s a lot of me in those words, pictures and code.
 And I realize now, there always will be.

-Alas, now—instead of doing our own building and growing—we mostly rent little storefronts in a mall somebody else created.
+Alas, now—instead of doing our own chaotic building and growing—we mostly occupy dumbed-down, monotonous little booths in a flea market that’s optimized for someone else’s benefit.
 These are mine: